kauri-io/archive/docs/Privacy/introduction-to-cryptography.md

 ---
 title: Introduction to Cryptography
-summary: Disclaimer  The content of these research summaries has been written after a year of reading, researching and writing about blockchain technologies and applications.
+summary: Disclaimer- The content of these research summaries has been written after a year of reading, researching and writing about blockchain technologies and applications.
 Definitions may vary depending on the paper cited.
 The summaries provided are subject to further iterations; whereby, the first version relies on my personal understanding of the industry and the technologies.
 Most of it is based on informal discussions, academic papers, industry whitepapers and primary research.
 These research summ
 authors:
   - Kauri Team (@kauri)
 date: 2019-05-01